-The Emergency Committee has the right to deal with any issues that may arise, including determining when a stoppage in play is necessary due to local conditions, use of groundsheets, altering the length of matches or the tournament schedule, cancellation of play for the remainder of the event, and the determination of final placings if the event is not completed.
+The Emergency Committee has the right to deal with any issues that may arise, including determining when a stoppage in play is necessary due to local conditions, use of groundsheets, altering the length of matches or the tournament schedule, cancellation of play for the remainder of the event, the determination of final placings if the event is not completed, and determining decisions for any safe sport and maltreatment concerns that arise during the event.

-If an Emergency Committee member is a player in the tournament, they should withdraw from the decision-making process if they have a real or perceived conflict of interest.
+If an Emergency Committee member is a player in the tournament or an involved party in a complaint, they should withdraw from the decision-making process if they have a real or perceived conflict of interest.